The Fourier dimension of Brownian limsup fractals: Introduction

 (The fact that Hausdorff dimension majorises Fourier dimension guarantees that the Fourier dimension of $E_{\alpha}$ cannot be larger than $1-\alpha^2$.)

 The structure of the proof is initially similar to Kaufman's.
-Specifically, we use two of the same lemmas that Kaufman did.
-These do not require innovative techniques to prove, yet the original paper does not prove these to satisfaction.
-We prove the first of these in Section 2, along with some supporting inequalities.
-The second lemma, the statement of which had to be corrected, is proved in Section 3.
-This is followed by the proof of the main theorem, where we need to depart substantially from Kaufman's construction.
-The measures constructed in his paper do not converge, and it is only inferred that the limit measure has the requisite properties, never proven.
+Specifically, we use two of the same lemmas that Kaufman did, albeit slightly altered.
+These do not require innovative techniques to prove, only a refinement of Kaufman's original arguments.
+We prove the first of these in Section 2.
+The second lemma, the domain of which had to be slightly limited, is proved in Section 3.
+This is followed by the proof of the main theorem, where we need to depart from Kaufman's construction to a larger extent.
+The measures constructed in the various stages in his paper do not necessarily converge to a probability measure, and it is only inferred that the limit measure has the requisite properties, never proven.
 It has proved difficult to mend the construction using only the Fourier-analytical methods originally considered.
-It became necessary to introduce recently-developed dimensional arguments~\cite{Potgieter} which give us estimates on the actual number of intervals considered at each stage.
+It became necessary to introduce certain dimensional arguments \citep{Potgieter} which give us estimates on the actual number of intervals considered at each stage.
 In this way, it is quite obvious that the Hausdorff dimension of the set is instrumental in guaranteeing the desired Fourier dimension, and in such a precise way that the set becomes Salem.
+In Section 4, we define functionally determined rapid points of Brownian motion, which have properties similar to those of the sets $E_{\alpha}$.
+The Hausdorff dimension of such sets was found by \citet{DeheuvelsMason}, in an extension of the Orey-Taylor theorem.
+Further interesting extensions were obtained \citet{KhosPerX}.
+We extend Kaufman's result to show that the functionally determined rapid points also form Salem sets, almost surely.